Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Bitcoin has a predictable, algorithmic monetary policy with a fixed issuance schedule.
 The **block reward**, or subsidy, is cut in half every 210,000 blocks, an event known as the **"halving"** that occurs roughly every four years.
 The subsidy began at 50 BTC and has since been reduced to 25, 12.5, 6.25, and most recently to 3.125 BTC after the 2024 halving.

 This mechanism makes Bitcoin a **disinflationary asset**, as its inflation rate trends toward zero.
 Around the year 2140, the subsidy will cease, and miners will be compensated solely by transaction fees.
 Due to integer rounding in halvings, the terminal supply converges to ~20,999,999.9769 BTC.

+As of 2025, roughly 95% of the eventual 21 million BTC has already been mined and is in circulation; the remaining issuance will be released on a diminishing schedule over the next century.

 The miner **security budget** (total revenue paid to block producers from subsidy plus fees) presents both current stability and future challenges.
 While this budget is straightforward to calculate in BTC terms, the relevant metric for gauging attack resistance is **USD per unit time**, since both miners and potential attackers procure hardware, facilities, and energy in fiat terms.
 As specialized hardware improves and the cost per hash declines, what matters economically is the dollar cost to acquire and operate enough hash rate for long enough to reliably reorganize the chain.